Hey Stoopid (song)

 "Hey Stoopid" is a song by American rock singer Alice Cooper and the title track from his 12th solo studio album, Hey Stoopid (1991).
-The song reached number 78 in the United States, number 21 in the United Kingdom, number seven in Finland, and number five in Norway.
+The song reached number 78 on the United States Billboard Hot 100, number 21 on the UK Singles Chart, number seven in Finland, and number five in Norway.
 Slash, Ozzy Osbourne, Steve Vai and Joe Satriani make guest appearances on the song.